-Examinations including deforred examinations will not be permitted away from the campus unless the candidate is engaged on compulsory industrial training.
-Candidates must advise the Officer-in-Charge, Examinations Unit, immediately the location of the industrial training is known.
-Special forms for this purpose are available at the Enquiry Desk, in the north wing of the Chancellery.
+Except in the case of students enrolled in external courses, examinations will not be permitted away from the campus unless the candidate is engaged on compulsory industrial training.
+Candidates must advise the Officer-in-charge, Examinations Unit, immediately the details of the industrial training are known.
+Special forms for this purpose are available at the Student Enquiry Counter in the north wing of the Chancellery.